 Ralphie from “A Christmas Story™,” Buddy the Elf™ … if these are some of your favorite Christmas movie characters, too, then these DIY Christmas ornaments will leave your tree in good company this holiday season!

 While it may be easier to buy these licensed items ready for the tree, how much more fun would it be to make these classic personalities from some of the top Christmas movies with your own spin?!
 Each of these tutorials, ranging from easy to a little more challenging, is perfect for making the most of your Christmas season with a memorable night of crafting to showcase the fun on your family tree for years to come.
 So gather up your family or friends, after all, presence is greater than presents But this way you get both!
 Roll up the sleeves of your favorite ugly Christmas sweater, pop in one of these popular Christmas movies and let’s get to crafting!

 FROSTY THE SNOWMAN™

 From his corncob pipe and button nose to that magical hat placed on his head, Frosty the Snowman™ has surely become one of the most iconic snowmen of all-time.

-No hocus-pocus required to bring this version to life – just a few supplies, glue and imagination.
-We think even Professor Hinkle and Karen would approve of our magical variation.
-He always said he’d be back again someday, but with this DIY ornament, Frosty™ is here to stay!
+Certainly there is no hocus-pocus required to bring this version to life!
+Just a few supplies, glue and imagination.
+Indeed, we think even Professor Hinkle and Karen would approve of our magical variation!
+He always said he’d be back again someday, but with this DIY ornament, Frosty™ is here to stay.